 Updating report operations

-At the conference, Microsoft said Power BI Report Server, an on-premises version of the cloud-based Power BI service, is adding features to put on-premises reporting operations on par with Power BI equivalents in the cloud.
+At the conference, Microsoft said Power BI Report Server, an on-premises companion to the cloud-based Power BI service, is adding features to put on-premises reporting operations on par with Power BI equivalents in the cloud.

 Overall, the cadence of feature additions to subscription-based Microsoft Power BI updates will be more frequent, according to the company, and Power BI Report Server seems to be one example.